-S. Thayaparan, May 25, 2016.

 What unilateral conversion does, and we should be clear that this involves Islam as the Islamic (sic) minister is wont to remind everyone, is rob the child of the right of his or her religious freedom.
 This has far-reaching consequences in Malaysia because race and religion have legal obligations along with the so-called special privileges that places a Muslim in the harsh glare of federal and state Islamic authorities.

-If an adult wishes to place his or herself under such obligations, then it their right to do so, but a parent unilaterally deciding to convert a child without the consent of Thayaparan3their partner is not only morally reprehensible but should also come with legal consequences, preferably jail time with a couple of stokes of the rotan.
+If an adult wishes to place his or herself under such obligations, then it their right to do so, but a parent unilaterally deciding to convert a child without the consent of their partner is not only morally reprehensible but should also come with legal consequences, preferably jail time with a couple of stokes of the rotan.

 However, the desire to demonstrate political control and the urge to constantly remind non-Muslims that they are at the mercy of the Umno state through the machinations of religious control even though they do not practice the faith, is the agenda of the Umno state.